Skip to content

 Short Brief vowel sound Typically in closed syllables; subject to reduction

-Reduced Ultra-short, barely pronounced Sheva and hatef shevas; in unstressed syllables
+Reduced Ultra-short, barely pronounced Shewa and hateph shewas; in unstressed syllables

 2.3 Type (Full vs. Half-Vowel)